Vidhi03112001/weather_forecast_app_js/TASK.md

 Task: 3
 task code: 20_07_2024_task_3

-1. Add CSS styling for HTML elements.
+1. Add  basic CSS styling for HTML elements.✔️
-2. Deploy the application on netlify.
+2. Deploy the application on netlify.✔️
 3. Make application available on mobile screen.
 4. Hide API key in network call.
-5. Handle case if city name is empty(empty string or string with spaces)
+5. Handle case if city name is empty(empty string or string with spaces)✔️